 The next week as the pandemic worsened and “crisis schooling” became more indefinite, CJ and Kelly took art class to the next level.
 They created two more images, one of the state of Maine, and the other of the USA, on which they inscribed strong messaging about necessary actions to #StopTheSpread, and thanked the various groups of people who are on the front lines.

-The idea was born to give back to the less fortunate by selling these works as both magnets and stickers, with a portion of the proceeds going to three nonprofit organizations that Detective Gorham works very closely with: The National Children’s Advocacy Center, the Cumberland County Children’s Advocacy Center and the Trauma Intervention Program in Maine.
+The idea was born to give back to the less fortunate by selling these works as both custom designed magnets and stickers, with a portion of the proceeds going to three nonprofit organizations that Detective Gorham works very closely with: The National Children’s Advocacy Center, the Cumberland County Children’s Advocacy Center and the Trauma Intervention Program in Maine.